Browse our glossary and get up to speed with commonly used terminology, key terms and definitions to help you navigate "uni-speak" with ease.

-A Online Study Centre is a CQUniversity location that caters specifically for online study students, offering facilities such as study rooms, meeting rooms, computing and videoconferencing, Internet access and access to staff who can assist with student enquiries.
+An Online Study Centre is a CQUniversity location that caters specifically for online study students, offering facilities such as study rooms, meeting rooms, computing and video conferencing, Internet access and access to staff who can assist with student enquiries.
 Our Online Study Centre's provide a quiet place for study, away from home and work.

 Part-time study usually requires you to study two units per term and two terms per year.

 A Partner Study Hub is a CQUniversity location where students can drop in to utilise Internet and computing facilities and access information about CQUniversity courses and services.
 Partner Study Hubs are operated in collaboration with CQUniversity partners such as TAFE and other organisations.
 While limited student facilities and services are available here, our friendly staff can help you connect with other CQUniversity staff and services.